 Has anyone seen Penny?
 What about that bloop creature?
 Countless younger viewers could relate to Penny Robinson, whose imagination was as wild as they come, matched only by her care for animals.
 That’s likely why she had no qualms caring for an alien chimpanzee that communicates in blooping sounds.

 Young Angela Cartwright got her start through The Danny Thomas Show, but 1965 proved a big year for her career.
-She landed the role of Brigitta in The Sound of Music then earned a place among the Lost in Space cast.
+She landed the role of Brigitta in The Sound of Music, then earned a place among the Lost in Space cast.
 After the series ended, Cartwright stayed loyal to this monumental franchise in all its versions.
 In the movie, she made a cameo as a reporter and even played evil Dr. Smith’s mother in Netflix’s reimagined show.
 Now, she stays behind the camera as a photographer with her own website.
+Angela is 70.

 Bill Mumy (Will Robinson)

-Tech prodigy Will Robinson got into a lot of dangers.
+Tech prodigy Will Robinson got into a lot of danger.
 Fortunately, he had the Robot to ring out the famous warning to help him out.
 And the youngest Robinson had plenty of his own wits to get him out of trouble.
 Like his character, Bill Mumy had a lot of big visions, going so far as to declare, “As a kid, I had an overwhelming urge to be on TV.”

 Dick Tufeld (voice of The Robot)

 “Warning, warning, danger, Will Robinson!” echoed the voice of the Robot, Will’s trusted, metallic companion.
 The Robot’s creative barbs fired back at Mr. Smith actually set the stage for how fans would throw insults for years.
 Bringing the Robot to life proved a group effort with Bob May providing movements while comedic genius Dick Tufeld provided the lines.